As you may have realized, you don’t just blog your way to a six-figure a year income.

 7. Sponsored Posts

-Sponsored posts are similar to guest posts except that you write the post yourself.
+Sponsored posts are similar to guest posts except you would write the post yourself, and this is usually in exchange either for money or even free products.

-Building a powerful e-mail list is an essential strategy when you’re monetizing your website because it’s the best way to keep your audience coming back for more.
+Building a powerful e-mail list is an essential strategy when you’re monetizing your blog because it’s the best way to keep your audience coming back for more.

-Each e-mail you send is the chance to build a deeper relationship with your subscribers.
+Each e-mail you send out is a chance to build a deeper relationship with your subscribers.
 Your e-mail list essentially becomes your warm market, open to hearing about the offers you send them from time-to-time.

-That’s why so many bloggers say the money is in the list.
+That’s why so many bloggers repeat the classic-mantra of “the money is in the list”.

-Don’t under-estimate emails.
-They may be the most important piece of content you write every week.
+Don’t under-estimate email subscribers.
+They may be the most important piece of this whole “make money blogging” business.

 10. Online Courses

-An online course can be as simple as a series of emails or a set of 5-minute videos with each bite-sized video covering each topic or a new skill being taught.
+An online course can be as simple as a series of emails or a set of 5-minute videos with each bite-sized video covering a topic or a new skill being taught.

-The major benefit of becoming a course creator is that you can do the work once and be paid over and over, each time the course is sold.
+The major benefit of becoming a course creator is that you can do the work once and be paid over and over, ever time the course is sold.
+Now that is passive income!

 11. Content Writer

-Once you become proficient at content writing, you can start marketing your content writing abilities to other website owners.
+Once you become proficient at content writing, you can start marketing your content writing services to other websites interested in hiring your services to tap into your expertise about specific topics.

 12. Web Designer